derRiesenOtter/bachelor/docs/thesis/introduction.typ

 frequencies to generate a unique pattern for each position.
 The result is added to the embedded input. @vaswani_attention_2017

-Next comes the self-attention mechanism, which is applied to every token.
-For each token, three vectors are computed: a query, a key, and a value.
+Next comes the self-attention mechanism.
+For each token, three vectors are
+computed: a query, a key, and a value.
 These are obtained by multiplying the input (embedding + positional encoding) with learned weight matrices.
 Then, the attention score for each token is calculated by taking the dot product between the query of the current token and the keys of all tokens.
-These scores are passed through a SoftMax function to normalize them into probabilities, determining how much each token should contribute to the current one.
+These scores are passed through a SoftMax function to normalize them into probabilities, determining how much of the value of each token should contribute to the current one.
 This process is done multiple times in parallel with different sets of weights, a technique known as Multi-Head Attention.
-The outputs from all heads are concatenated and projected back into the model's dimension.
 The result is then added back to the original input. @vaswani_attention_2017

 After attention, the output passes through a feed-forward neural network, which consists of two linear layers with a non-linearity in between.
 This step is